baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

 WHERE pickup_time != 'null'
 ```

-1. What is the successful delivery percentage for each runner?
+**7 - What is the successful delivery percentage for each runner?**

 ```sql